 In the absence of a significant underlying disorder, school avoidance tends to result from

 Difficulties with peers

 Most children recover from school avoidance, although some develop it again after a real illness or a vacation.

-Treatment should include communication between parents and school personnel, regular attendance at school, and sometimes therapy involving the family and child with a psychologist.
-Therapy includes treatment of underlying disorders as well as behavioral techniques to cope with the stresses at school.
+Treatment of school avoidance should include communication between parents and school personnel, regular attendance at school with in-school counseling (if available), and sometimes therapy involving the family and child with a psychologist.
+Therapy includes treatment of underlying disorders, adaptation of the school curriculum for children who have learning disability or other special education needs, and behavioral techniques to cope with the stresses at school.